mattermost/mattermost-developer-documentation/site/content/blog/2019-10-16-debugging-using-charles.md

 There are a shortcomings with this configuration:

 * There appears to be no way in Charles to map just `/` to `localhost:8065` without also mapping `/*`, breaking the programmatic endpoints.
 I've reached out to Charles support for help, but for now, it means that the `/login` flow will be interrupted as described above.
-Similarly, logging out triggers a blank page and requiring manually heading back to `/login`.
+Similarly, logging out triggers a blank page and requires manually heading back to `/login`.
 * Requests for plugin assets are correctly proxied, but unless you have the exact same versions installed locally, the client-side portion of these plugins fail to load.
 If you have a different version of the plugin installed, the plugins still won't load since we embed the hash of the file into the request to avoid unexpected caching.

 ## Conclusion